ros-navigation/navigation2/nav2_route/README.md

 - Operation may be graph-centric (e.g. graph file identifies operation to perform) or plugin-centric (e.g. plugins self-identify nodes and edges to act upon)
 - The nodes and edges metadata may be modified or used to communicate information across plugins including different types across different runs
 - The Route Tracking action returns regular feedback on important events or state updates (e.g. rerouting requests, passed a node, triggered an option, etc)
-- If rerouting occurs during Route Tracking along the previous current edge, that state will be retained for improved behavior and provide an interpolated nav_msgs/Path from the closest point on the edge to the edge's end (or rerouting's starting node) to minimize free-space planning connections where a known edge exists and is continued.
+- If rerouting occurs during Route Tracking along the previous current edge, that state will be retained for improved behavior and provide an interpolated nav_msgs/Path from the closest point on the edge to the edge's end (or rerouting's starting node) to minimize free-space planning connections where a known edge exists and is being continued.

 ## Design